module-formation/formation-Deep-MLOps/docs/devops/tls_ssl.md

          3b:ab:d7:9e
 ```

 Great!
 We have now generated the CSR.
 We must now send it to a CA to get it signed.
-However there is no CA available for this lab, so we will create our own self signed certificate.
+However there is no CA available, so **we will create our own self signed certificate**.

-On app01 create a self signed certificate /etc/httpd/certs/app01.crt (key name should app01.key).
+On app01 create a self signed certificate `/etc/httpd/certs/app01.crt` (key name should `app01.key`).
 Below are the required details which should be used while creating the certificate.

-a.
-Country Name = SG
+1. Country Name = SG

-b.
-State or Province Name = Capital Tower
+2. State or Province Name = Capital Tower

-c.
-Locality Name = CT
+3. Locality Name = CT

-d.
-Organization Name = KodeKloud
+4. Organization Name = KodeKloud

-e.
-Organizational Unit Name = Education
+5. Organizational Unit Name = Education

-f.
-Common Name = app01.com
+6. Common Name = app01.com

-g.
-Email Address = admin@kodekloud.com
+7. Email Address = admin@kodekloud.com

-cd into /etc/httpd/certs directory and run command sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout app01.key -out app01.crt and then pass in the details given above.
+cd into `/etc/httpd/certs` directory and run command `sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout app01.key -out app01.crt` and then pass in the details given above.

 On app01 server we have an Apache web server already installed and configured and ssl mode is already enabled.
-In the /etc/httpd/conf.d/ssl.conf file update the SSL certificate and key to use your app01.crt and app01.key files.
+In the `/etc/httpd/conf.d/ssl.conf` file update the SSL certificate and key to use your `app01.crt` and `app01.key` files.
 After making changes remember to restart Apache config.

-For your reference the certificate you created in the previous steps is at /etc/httpd/certs/app01.crt and the key is at /etc/httpd/certs/app01.key.
+For your reference the certificate you created in the previous steps is at `/etc/httpd/certs/app01.crt` and the key is at `/etc/httpd/certs/app01.key`.
 The properties in the file are SSLCertificateFile and SSLCertificateKeyFile.
 To test if server is using correct certificate or not run this command and check if it returns your certificate:

-echo | openssl s_client -showcerts -servername app01.com -connect app01:443 2>/dev/null | openssl x509 -inform pem
+`echo | openssl s_client -showcerts -servername app01.com -connect app01:443 2>/dev/null | openssl x509 -inform pem`

-Modify the settings in the file /etc/httpd/conf.d/ssl.conf to point to the self signed cert and key you created.
-Then restart httpd service using the command sudo service httpd restart.
+Modify the settings in the file `/etc/httpd/conf.d/ssl.conf` to point to the self signed cert and key you created.
+Then restart httpd service using the command `sudo service httpd restart`.

 ```
 Listen 443 https